 To read the Applicants’ pre-hearing brief in full, click here.

 The next phase of the case was the judicial review itself, which took place on April 1, 2021.
-It is uncertain when the Court will issue its decision.

 The pre-trial brief submitted by Jamie Simpson argues that the “applicants were owed a duty of procedural fairness.”

 There is an inherent sense of injustice that the matter at bar would attract a duty of fairness only if the decisions had affected private interests, given that this matter can only affect the public interests of those who care about Nova Scotia’s natural history and public parks […] The loss of a Provincial Park and 7.5 kilometres of public coastland to private ownership and the evident risk to the park’s ecological values elevates the duty of fairness.
 Furthermore, the Department’s long history of consulting the public when making decisions to create parks also elevates the duty of fairness.Applicants’ Brief (Paragraphs 126-127)